#12 Into the Gorge

 “In nature we never see anything isolated, but everything in connection with something else which is before it, beside it, under it and over it.” ~ Johann Wolfgang von Goethe

 Yes, all of nature is connected and has purpose.
-A fellow RV’er advised us not to bother driving through North Dakota and Montana – said it was boring with no striking views, but Ron and I like to make the connections.
+As we headed west from Michigan’s Upper Peninsula via Hwy 2, a fellow RV’er advised us not to bother driving through North Dakota and Montana – said it was boring with no striking views, but Ron and I like to make the connections.
 We appreciate it all.
 (Well, most of it anyway!)
-The Northern Prairie is remarkable.
+We found the Northern Prairie to be remarkable.
 And even their prairie grasses have purpose.

 In the 1920’s and 30’s, evidently the farmers didn’t realize the importance of keeping those grasses throughout their land.
 They wanted to plant grains such as wheat and oats instead.
 When drought occurred, as it often does, dust storms blew the agriculture away.
 The soil was eroded.
 Until the rains came around 1939 and dryland farming methods were applied, this beautiful land was useless.
 Families starved.
 The prairie dust caused breathing illnesses, such as asthma, bronchitis, and silicosis.